redis/redis-om-node/docs/classes/Schema.md

 });
 ```

-A Schema is primarily used by a [Repository](Repository.md) and a schema is required in
+A Schema is primarily used by a [Repository](Repository.md) which requires a Schema in
 its constructor.

 ## Type parameters